Maximizing the density of $K_t$'s in graphs of bounded degree and clique number: Definitions and preliminaries

-\begin{observation} We will often consider a subgraph $H$ of $G$, for instance that induced by the closed neighborhood of a perfect vertex, and think about how it is connected to the rest of the graph.
+\begin{observation} We will often consider an induced subgraph $H$ of $G$, for instance that induced by the closed neighborhood of an optimal vertex, and think about how it is connected to the rest of the graph.
 If we are in luck, for every $e \in E(H, G\setminus H)$, $k_t(e) = 0$.
 We call such a subgraph \emph{detachable} since

 Now if $\rho_t(G\wo H)\le \a$ by induction and $\rho_t(H) \le \a$, then

 \end{observation}

 The following definition describes the places in $H$ where there might be edges to $G\wo H$.